 --at least in their polite social circles.

 ^ My wish to see Creative Commons motivations extended to material invention/innovation is more about protecting and facilitating inventors, nearly all of whom simply get fleeced.
 Unlike the modern day excesses of copyrights, patents seem to be adequately "sundowned" (except for the pharmaceutical industry).
 My vague recollection is that a patent lasts only 17 years (or is it 20 now?), provided that it's renewed at something like 5 year intervals.

-Although the quoted spread of patent failure rate percentages suggests that most of the following figures being offered are being pulled out of the other end, they come from folks who should know --and it's bad.
+Although the quoted spread of patent failure rate percentages suggests that most of the following figures are being pulled out of the other end, they come from folks who should know --and it's bad.
 Thanks to the aggregated articles at:

 --we see a lower number of 97% (Stuart West - IP lawyer), while the highest failure rate I saw quoted was 99.9% (Greg Stevens, President of WinOvations).
-Richard Maulsby, Director of the Office of Public Relations in the U.S Patent & Trademark Office told us that 99.8% fail to make a buck --and that's not counting all the earnest souls who get fleeced and discouraged at the "patent mill" level --never securing a patent to frame and hang on the wall at home.
+Richard Maulsby, Director of the Office of Public Relations in the U.S Patent & Trademark Office told us that 99.8% fail to make a buck --and that's not counting all the earnest souls who get fleeced and discouraged at the "patent mill" level --never securing a patent to frame and hang on their walls at home.

 It isn't just poor schmucks with worthless ideas who get fleeced.
 No doubt precious inventions also go by the boards at patent mills.
 Those which succeed to make a difference in our lives might go through an ascending series attorneys --especially those patents which quickly get challenged and/or cobsnobbled by other interests.
 Competent defense tactics, strategic timing and due diligence notifications of intent might end up costing $250,000 or more (your dime), pending ultimate out-of-court settlements drawn up by white-shoe attorneys in Washington DC.